horus-scheduler/horus-app-eval/README.md

 * To clone a repo, use the following command: `git clone git@github.com-repo-horus-app-eval:horus-scheduler/horus-app-eval.git`
 * The current location of this repo is `/local-scratch/horus-app-eval`

-# Setting Up Nodes with Ansible
+### Setting Up Nodes with Ansible

 Note: This experimental part could be used to prepare all the servers and clients, making them ready to run the processes on them.
 You can also try to setup the nodes with manual commands in [Setting up worker machines](/README.md#Setting-up-worker-machines).
-Run all ansible commands in `ansible-setup` directory.
+Run all ansible commands in the `ansible-setup` directory.

-## Create Vault File for Remote SSh User Credential
+#### Create Vault File for Remote SSH User Credential

-First, create a `vault-password-file` and write down the decryption key in that.
-After that, run these following commands
+First, create a `vault-password-file` and write down a decryption key in that.
+After that, run the following commands
 ```
 ansible-vault encrypt_string --vault-id userid@./vault-password-file '<ssh password>' --name 'ansible_password'
 ansible-vault encrypt_string --vault-id userid@./vault-password-file '<sudo password>' --name 'ansible_become_password'
 ```

 These commands create encrypted strings which could be decrypted by the `vault-password-file`.
 Fill the file `ansible-setup/groupvars/all` with the output of these commands, and replace "\<user\>" with the correct ssh user. **Caution**: Do not commit the `vault-password-file`.
-.

-## Configure the Inventory File
+### Configure the Inventory File

 Edit the `inventory.yaml` file and change it to be compatible with your testbed machines.
 Currently, it is configured based on our original testbed.

-## Run setup command
+### Run setup command

 Setting up the machines (both clients and servers) for the first time, no need to run this playbook again.
 ```
 ansible-playbook -i inventory.yaml --vault-id userid@./vault-password-file setup-playbook.yaml
 ```

-## Run prepare command
+### Run prepare command

 Preparing to run the server processes, this step should be run after every reboot of hosts.
 ```